 * * * * *

-(e) For 2015 and subsequent model motor vehicles, the following evaporative emission requirements apply:
+(e) For 2015 through 2025 model motor vehicles, the following evaporative emission requirements apply:

 (i) A manufacturer must certify all vehicles subject to this section to the emission standards specified in either Option 1 or Option 2 below.

 (A) Option 1.
-The total hydrocarbon evaporative emissions from 2015 and subsequent model motor vehicles, tested in accordance with the test procedure sequence set forth in Part III, shall not exceed:
+The total hydrocarbon evaporative emissions from 2015 through 2025 model motor vehicles, tested in accordance with the test procedure sequence set forth in Part III, shall not exceed: